wuerzlefish/Qlockwork/README.md

                                 WS2813, WS2852.

 #define SERIAL_SPEED  Serial port speed for the console.
-#define DEBUG         Outputs technical information in the serial console
+#define DEBUG         Outputs technical information in the serial console.
 #define DEBUG_WEBSITE Provides technical information on the web page.
 #define DEBUG_MATRIX  Renders the output of the matrix for the German front in the serial console.
 #define DEBUG_FPS     Number of loops per second.